EphraimOAgyeman/DAX/README.md

 Dax is used to create or write measures.

-There is a difference between calculated columns and measures
+There is a difference between calculated columns and measures.
+In writing measure, avoid using names of columns but rater only measures.
+Whilst writing calculated columns, you are to use only column names.

 ### Parts of DAX
 >`name given to expression` = `CALCULATE` ( `FUNCTION_NAME`(`TABLE_NAME`[`COLUMN_NAME`]), `FILTER`)